LucasDelfino92/morrowindsharp/mw#.md

 ## ADDITIONAL MCP PATCHES

-> This section is exclusively for followers of the extended guide.
+> This section is exclusively for followers of the optional Overhauls section of the guide.

 We installed the Morrowind Code Patch in the **Setup** page.
 However, certain mods installed in this guide require specific patches to work as intended.